jebucaro/website-jonathanbucaro/CONTENT-STRUCTURE.md

 ### Blog Posts Organization

-- Organize by year in subdirectories
+- Organize by year in subdirectories (e.g., `2024/`, `2025/`)
+- Each post is a **page bundle** with its own directory containing:
+    - `index.md` - The post content
+    - `images/` - Post-specific images (co-located with content)
+    - `charts/` - Optional charts/data visualizations (when needed)
-- Use descriptive filenames
+- Use descriptive directory names that reflect the post slug
 - Include proper front matter with tags and categories
+- Images are referenced relative to the post's directory

 ### Projects Structure

-- Each project should have both English and Spanish versions
+- Each project is a **page bundle** with its own directory
+- Structure:
+    - `project-name/index.md` - Project content
+    - `project-name/images/` - Project images and assets
+    - Use `.placeholder` files for images not yet added (e.g., `cover.jpg.placeholder`)
 - Include project metadata in front matter
 - Use consistent naming and structure